Pips Answer for Sunday, September 28, 2025

 I noticed right away that the cell at [0,1] had to be greater than 4.
 Looking at my four dominoes, only the [4,5] tile had a 5, so I knew that had to go there.
 That one move usually sets off a chain reaction.

-Nyt Pips medium answer for 2025-09-28
+NYT Pips medium answer for 2025-09-28

-Answer for 2025-09-28
+Complete answer for 2025-09-28 (Medium)

 For the Medium puzzle, the big clue was the massive region of six cells that all had to be equal.
 That is a huge constraint!